volab/IoT_EPS/_1_userDoc/source/hardDev.rst

 ===========================
 nanoI2CIOExpander
 ===========================
-To solve digital I/O and analog I decide to use a ARDUINO nano as I2C slave.
+To solve digital I/O and analog I decide to use an ARDUINO nano as I2C slave.
 I belived that someone like ADAFRUIT or SPARFUN has build a lib to use an ARDUINO Nano as `I2C I/O expander`_.

-At my great surprise, nobody does it !
+To my surprise, nobody does it !
 So I wrote it and I provide it on `HACKSTER IO`_

 .. _`I2C I/O expander` : https://www.hackster.io/MajorLeeDuVoLAB/nano-i2c-io-expander-3e76fc